We install premium, industry-standard electrical meters

 Smart meters (or digital meters) are more or less the same as interval readers.
 In fact, sometimes they’re referred to as interval meters.
 The only difference is that they’re technologically advanced.
 Instead of having a meter reader pop by every 3 months, they can be remotely read.
 This is great news for you also.
 Not only can you view your total usage on the digital screen, but you can access detailed data via an energy monitor or online portal.
 With this sort of insight there should be no excuse for excessive energy use.

 It is now mandatory for any new or replacement installations to be smart meter.
-If you require a new meter installation, you can arrange to have one of our Level 2 electricians attend the site at a time that suits you.
+If you require a new meter installation, you can arrange to have one of our Level 2 electrical contractors attend the site at a time that suits you.
 We also have 24 hour emergency electricians available on call if you need an urgent replacement.

 We supply and install both single and three phase smart meters to the Sydney metropolitan area, including the Eastern suburbs, Inner-West, North Shore, Sutherland Shire, Western suburbs and the Hills District.